-- Refer to the Ramp up Plan for SUNY Downstate Activities website for details. - In general, to lift the temporary suspension of in-person face-to-face activities during Phase I of the Ramp-Up, there must be a prospect of therapeutic benefit (as determined by the IRB). - Although it is not required, the PI may submit an Application for Acknowledgment for the IRB to acknowledge the approval of a ramp up plan for each study.
-This may be particularly important if a sponsor requires documentation from the IRB.
+- On August 20, Downstate lifted the temporary suspension issued by the Coronavirus Task Force.
+Specific human research activities can ramp up if the SVPR Office approves reactivation according to the Ramp up Plan for SUNY Downstate Activities. - Although it is not required, the PI may submit an Application for Acknowledgment for the IRB to acknowledge the approval of a ramp up plan for each study.
+This may be particularly important if a sponsor or external IRB requires documentation from the Downstate IRB.